zetalex/zetalex.github.io/content/2_guion_sesion_2.md

    ```
 2. The new application source code should be created in `project-spec/meta-user/recipes-apps/my-gpio-app`.
 Inside this folder, there should be a `.bb` file and a folder called `files`.
 Open the `files` folder.
 3. Copy all your source code files inside the `files` folder, erasing all the `.c` and `.h` files that were there, MAKING SURE THAT YOU LEAVE THE MAKEFILE.

+> [!question] Question 5
+> Open the Makefile file, what does the *CC* variable stand for?
+How can we get its value?

 4. Open the aforementioned `.bb` file.
 This file contains a list of all the files that will be used to build your application in the form of an environment variable called `SRC_URI`.
 5. You need to point all the files you included in the `SRC_URI` files using the URI format that is usually used in web browsers, so `file://<file-name>`.
 These files are taken with respect to the route of the `files` folder, so if the files are already in the `files` folder and not in any subdirectory, you just have to specify the file name.
 6. After that, we can make a quick test to see if our application is building correctly.
 This can be done by using the `petalinux-build` command with a `-c` parameter which indicates that we only want to build a specific component of our system.
 The name that you put in the `-c` is the same as the one you used to create the application in step 1.